MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/management-tools/stress-and-performance-tool/using-the-tool.md

 ### <a name="to-configure-distribution-lists"></a>So konfigurieren Sie Verteilerlisten:

-1. Geben Sie im Feld **Anzahl der** Verteilerlisten die Gesamtzahl der zu erstellenden DLs an .)
-(Es wird empfohlen, mit einem Wert zu beginnen, der doppelt so viele Benutzer wie Sie haben.)
+1. In the **Number of Distribution Lists** field, give the total number of DLs you want to create (The recommendation here is that you start with a value that is double the number of users you have.).

 2. Geben Sie in das Feld **Verteilerlistenpräfix** ein Präfix ein, das alle erstellten DLs aufweisen, z.
 B. *testDL*  .
 Das bedeutet, dass Ihre DL-Namen bei 100 DLs wie folgt aussehen: testDL0, testDL1, bis testDL99.

-3. Geben Sie im Feld **Mindestmitglieder in einem Listenfeld Dist.** die Mindestanzahl der Benutzer ein, die in jede DL eingefügt werden sollen.
+3. In the **Minimum Members in a Dist.
+List** field, enter the minimum number of users to put in each DL.

-4. Geben Sie im Feld **Maximum Members in a Dist.
-List** die maximale Anzahl von Benutzern ein, die in jeder DL hinzugefügt werden sollen.
+4. In the **Maximum Members in a Dist.
+List** field, enter the maximum number of users to add in each DL.

 #### <a name="create-distribution-lists-button"></a>Schaltfläche "Verteilerlisten erstellen"